0xSpaceShard/starknet-hardhat-plugin/README.md

 ```
 npx hardhat migrate [PATH...] [--inplace]
 ```

-Converts old cairo code to the new syntax.
+Converts old cairo code to the new (cairo-lang 0.10.0) syntax.
 The `--inplace` flag will change the contract file in place.

 ```
 npx hardhat migrate --inplace contract/contract.cairo
 ```

 ### `run`

-Introduces the `--starknet-network` option to the existing `hardhat run` task.
+Using `--starknet-network` with `hardhat run` currently does not have effect.
+Use the `network` property of the `starknet` object in your hardhat config file.

 ### `test`